 Promote your child's appreciation for this tremendous figure in history by inviting her to create her own Jackie Robinson baseball card!
 As she crafts this keepsake, she will learn a little history lesson while boosting her creativity and fine motor skills.

-- Begin by telling your child just how important Jackie Robinson was in terms of African American history and breaking boundaries.
-Feel free to both look online and reference the introduction and "Did You Know" section of this project as a refresher of Jackie Robinson's achievement.
-Once your child has soaked up some knowledge, it will be time to get to work!
+Begin by telling your child just how important Jackie Robinson was in terms of African-American history and breaking boundaries.
+Feel free to both look online and reference the introduction and "Did You Know" section below as a refresher of Jackie Robinson's achievements.
+Once your child has soaked up some knowledge, it's time to get to work!

-- Encourage your child to cut out a rectangle in the shape of a baseball card from the cardboard.
-It is okay if it is a bit bigger than usual, which will make it easier to write on and illustrate.
+Encourage your child to cut out a rectangle in the shape of a baseball card from the cardboard.
+It's okay if it's a bit bigger than usual; it will just be easier to write on and illustrate.
 Aid your child in covering the cardboard with construction paper.

-- For the front of the card, ask your child to draw her best representation of Jackie Robinson.
-Invite her to check out a photo of the player, and then have her set to drawing with either markers, colored pencils, or crayons.
+For the front of the card, ask your child to draw her best representation of Jackie Robinson.
+Invite her to check out a photo of the player, and then have her start drawing with either markers, colored pencils, or crayons.

-- After the front and back has been decorated, invite your child to show it off her creation to both you and the rest of the family.
-If she is already a collector of baseball cards, perhaps she would like to put it up with the others or display it on the fridge.
+After the front and back of the card have been decorated, invite your child to show off her creation.
+If she is already a collector of baseball cards, perhaps she would like to put it near her collection.
+Or, maybe she'd like to display it on the fridge.

 Did You Know?

-- Jackie Robinson earned the title of MVP three times with the Brooklyn Dodgers
+Jackie Robinson earned the title of Most Valuable Player (MVP) three times with the Brooklyn Dodgers.